iter8-tools/iter8/mkdocs/docs/getting-started/concepts.md

 ---

 # What is Iter8?
-Iter8 is the open-source Kubernetes-friendly platform for metrics-driven experiments and safe rollouts.
+Iter8 makes it simple and easy to safely rollout new versions of apps and ML models, and maximize business value with each release.
+Iter8 is open-source and Kubernetes-friendly.
 Built for DevOps/SRE/MLOps/data science teams.

 ## Use cases